Skip to content

 Action 13 introduced Country-by-Country Reporting — CbCR for short.
 It requires the ultimate parent of a large multinational group to file an annual report that breaks down, jurisdiction by jurisdiction, how much revenue the group earns, how much profit it makes, how much tax it pays, how many people it employs and what tangible assets it holds in each location.
 The idea is transparency.
 A tax authority reading a CbCR can quickly see whether a group’s profits are declared in places that match where its workforce and assets actually sit, or whether profit has quietly migrated toward low-tax jurisdictions.

 In the UAE, CbCR applies to multinational groups whose consolidated revenue meets the prescribed threshold and whose ultimate parent is UAE-resident, and it comes with both a filing obligation and a separate notification obligation.
 This is unmistakably a big-group measure.
 A standalone SME will not trip the threshold.
 But a UAE company that happens to be the headquarters of a genuinely international group — or a UAE subsidiary of one — needs to know whether the group crosses the line, because the notification duty can apply even where the filing itself is made elsewhere.
-For groups that do fall in scope, we help clients handle Country-by-Country Reporting alongside the rest of their compliance calendar.

 Transfer pricing (Actions 8–10)

-The UAE built these principles directly into its Corporate Tax law.
 That means dealings between related parties and connected persons — a parent and its subsidiary, two sister companies, a company and its majority shareholder — must be priced on arm’s-length terms, and businesses above the relevant thresholds must keep documentation to prove it.
 This is where the everyday reality bites.
 A management fee charged from a group holding company to its UAE operating entity is a transfer pricing transaction.
 So is a loan between two group companies, or goods sold from a manufacturing arm to a distribution arm.
 None of these are exotic.
-They are the ordinary plumbing of any group with more than one entity, and they are precisely what the rules exist to examine.

 Two related UAE group entities reconciling an intercompany management fee against the arm's-length principle for transfer pricing documentation